rmbolger/Posh-ACME/docs/Plugins/DOcean.md

 This plugin works against the [Digital Ocean](https://m.do.co/c/d515942ef761) DNS provider.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

+!!! note
-*NOTE: The link above is an affiliate link which reduces my out of pocket cost to maintain this plugin.
-I'd be most grateful if you use it when signing up for a new account.*
+    The link above is an affiliate link which reduces my out of pocket cost to maintain this plugin.
+I'd be most grateful if you use it when signing up for a new account.

 ## Setup